isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-SMS COS 2026 Speech.md

 <u>An IP Regime that Supports Creativity and Innovation</u>

 {:start="10"}
 10.&nbsp;I now move to <b>AI</b>.
 Human creativity is the lifeblood of innovation and progress.
-As we harness AI for growth, we are committed to maintaining a balanced and robust IP regime.&nbsp;&nbsp;
+As we harness AI for growth, we are committed to maintaining a balanced and robust IP regime.

 {:start="11"}
-11.&nbsp;<u>Ms Goh Hanyan</u> and <u>Mr Jackson Lam</u> spoke about concerns relating to the training and use of GenAI, particularly from the creative sectors.&nbsp;&nbsp;
+11.&nbsp;<u>Ms Goh Hanyan</u> and <u>Mr Jackson Lam</u> spoke about concerns relating to the training and use of GenAI, particularly from the creative sectors.

 {:start="12"}
 12.&nbsp;Our approach to developing our IP regime is human-centric.
 We are working with stakeholders to refine our regime.
 For example: